littleli/littleli/README.md

 ## Welcome visitor

-You ended up on the profile of a software craftsman
+You ended up on the profile of a software craftsman.

-- I'm into functional programming
-- I prefer practice over theory
-- I build things out of curiosity

 ### Connect with me: